bendoan4366/Covid19DeltaLake/UDACITY_README.md

 - [Rearc Coronavirus (COVID-19) Testing by US State](https://aws.amazon.com/marketplace/pp/Coronavirus-COVID-19-Data-in-the-United-States-The/prodview-jmb464qw2yg74#overview) dataset, also made available in NIH public Covid datalake
 - [NIH County Population 2018 Static Dataset](https://dj2taa9i652rf.cloudfront.net/)

-These sources are current as of 9/21/2020, but will expand as time goes on.
+The data dictionary for these sources can be found in the data_dictionary.md file.
+These sources are current as of 9/22/2020, but will expand as time goes on.

 ## Tools and Technologies
 For this project, Delta Lake 0.7.0, Spark 3.0, AWS s3, and Amazon Redshift were selected in order handle that large and diverse dataset.
 Rationale for the tool selection can be found below: